-A user with admin access can run "p4 fstat" on page 210 -Ob to see the path, revision, type, full and relative local paths of the server archive file.
+A user with admin access can run "p4 fstat" on page 215 - Ob to see the path, revision, type, full and relative local paths of the server archive file.

-p4 archive -D archives -t //depot/txt@3,3 Use the wildcard to archive the files with the .txt extension that belong to changelist 3. p4 archive -D archives -t //depot/txt@3 Use the wildcard to archive the files with the . txt extension that belong to changelists 1 through 3.
+p4 archive file#3 Archive revisions 1 through 3 of file If a single revision is specified as a file argument, p4 archive implicitly targets revisions #1 through the specified revision for archiving p4 archive file#3,3 Archive revision 3 of file To archive only a single revision rev, use the form p4 archive file#rev, rev To archive files stored in delta format, use the -t option: nd anabima D Lies the wildeard to are hive the files with the test p4 archive -DUse the ... wildcard to archive the files with the .txtarchives -textension.//depot/....txt p4 archive -D archives -t //depot/txt@3,3 Use the wildcard to archive the files with the .txt extension that belong to changelist 3. p4 archive -D archives -t //depot/txt@3 Use the wildcard to archive the files with the .txt extension that belong to changelists 1 through 3.